-- (j) The term "contractor's managerial personnel" as used in this clause means the contractor's directors, officers and any of its managers, superintendents, or other equivalent representatives who have supervision or direction of all or substantially all of: - (1) The contractor's business; or - (2) The contractor's operations at any one facility or separate location at which this contract is being performed; or - (3) The contractor's Government property system and/or a Major System Acquisition or Major Project as defined in DOE Order 4700.1 (Version in effect on effective date of contract).
+- (i) Unless otherwise directed by the Contracting Officer, the Contractor shall within six months after execution of the contract provide a baseline inventory covering all items of Government property. - (ii) If the Contractor is succeeding another contractor in the performance of this contract, the Contractor shall conduct a joint reconciliation of the property inventory with the predecessor contractor.
+The Contractor agrees to participate in a joint reconciliation of the property inventory at the completion of this contract.
+This information will be used to provide a baseline for the succeeding contract as well as information for closeout of the predecessor contract. - (j) The term "contractor's managerial personnel" as used in this clause means the Contractor's directors, officers and any of its managers, superintendents, or other equivalent representatives who have supervision or direction of all or substantially all of-- - (1) The Contractor's business; or - (2) The Contractor's operations at any one facility or separate location at which this contract is being performed; or - (3) The Contractor's Government property system and/or a Major System Acquisition or Major Project as defined in DOE Order 4700.1 (Version in effect on effective date of contract). - (k) The Contractor shall include this clause in all cost reimbursable subcontracts.

-I.152 FAR 52.203-15 - Whistleblower Protections Under the American Recovery and Reinvestment Act of 2009 (Mar 2009)
+I.152 52.203-15 - Whistleblower Protections Under the American Recovery and Reinvestment Act of 2009 (Jun 2010)

 - (a) The Contractor shall post notice of employees rights and remedies for whistleblower protections provided under section 1553 of the American Recovery and Reinvestment Act of 2009 (Pub.
-L. 111-5). - (b) The Contractor shall include the substance of this clause including this paragraph (b) in all subcontracts.
+L. 111-5) (Recovery Act). - (b) The Contractor shall include the substance of this clause, including this paragraph (b), in all subcontracts that are funded in whole or in part with Recovery Act funds.

-I.153 FAR 52.204-11 - American Recovery and Reinvestment Act--Reporting Requirements (JUL 2010)
+I.153 52.204-11 - American Recovery and Reinvestment Act--Reporting Requirements (Jul 2010)